42ABC/PDS_local/readme.txt

 For the PDSs in a cleaner form, see the results folder.

+Please contact me at acbrady2020 /at/ gmail with any questions/bugs.

 PDS = Partial Difference Set
 SRG = Strongly Regular Graph